onflow/cadence/docs/language.md

         }
     }

-    // Require the implementation to provide an initializer that
+    // Require the implementing type to provide an initializer that
     // given the initial balance, must initialize the balance field
     //
     init(balance: Int) {